Simple Aim Assist

 This value ranges between 0 and 2.

-The lower this value is, the more the camera will decelerate when within the Stickiness Assist Zone.
+The higher this value is, the more the camera will decelerate when within the Stickiness Assist Zone.